sanderk92/kotlin-tempdir-provider/README.md

 # Temporary Directory Provider

 A simple Autocloseable Temporary Directory Provider that can be used for temporary storage.
-All files are cleaned up when the Autocloseable is closed.
+All files are removed up when the Autocloseable is closed.

 ```kotlin